 (a) The advance payments for construction projects concern payments made to the construction company ("Intrakat") which has undertaken the maintenance, improvement and development works at the airports conceded under the Concession Agreement, related to the project construction.
-The initial advance payment was in the amount of $\in 28,664,167$ and is being decreased by offsetting 15% of the value of the invoices issued by the construction company.
-For the year that ended on 31 December 2021, the amount offset was $\in 243.429$ (2020: $\in 5.572.317$) and has been recognized as an addition to intangible assets.
+The initial advance payment was in the amount of €24,894,775 and is being decreased by setting-off 15% of the value of the invoices issued by the construction company, until the initial advance payment is set off.
+For the year that ended on 31 December 2021, the amount offset was €4.594.772 (2020: €2.501.525) and has been recognized as an addition to intangible assets.
+The initial advance payment was fully set off after the set-off of an amount of €4.594.772 in the current year.

-On 23/01/2020 a supplementary contract was concluded between the Company and the construction company ("Intrakat") regarding completion of airports.
-Under this contract, the Company effected an advance payment to the construction company for the amount of \notin 9.850.000.
-This amount was not included in intangible assets and was set off in the closing year against the open balance for the liability to the construction company.
+On 23 January 2020 a supplementary contract was concluded between the Company and the construction company ("Intrakat") regarding completion of airports.
+Under this contract, the Company effected an advance payment to the construction company for the amount of $\in$ 5.150.000.
+In addition, the Company effected an additional advance payment of $\in$ 444.772, which was recognized as an addition to intangible assets.
+This amount was not included in intangible assets and was set off in the year against the open balance for the liability to the construction company.
+In the period that ended on 31 December 2021, the construction company completed the construction of the airports and recorded an amount of $\in$ 4,594,772 in the fixed assets account and the remaining amount was recorded in the expenses.